When Explanations Lie: Why Many Modified BP Attributions Fail: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the comments by our reviewers, which help to improve the manuscript further.
 We thank Benjamin Wild and David Dormagen for stimulating discussions.
 We also thank Avanti Shrikumar for answering our questions and helping us with the DeepLIFT implementation.
 The comments by Agathe Balayn, Karl Schulz, and Julian Stastny improved the manuscript.
+Furthermore, we thank Günter Rote for highlighting an inaccuracy in Theorem 1, leading to its current revision and update.
 A special thanks goes to the anonymous reviewer 1 of our paper \cite{schulz2020restricting}, who encouraged us to report results on the sanity checks --- the starting point of this paper.
 The Elsa-Neumann-Scholarship by the state of Berlin supported LS.
 We are also grateful to Nvidia for a Titan Xp and to ZEDAT for access their HPC system.